mm

 But it must start with yourself.
 “The way we talk to ourselves is the most important conversation we can have.”

-At OST, we’re proud of our efforts to raise up the next generation of women leaders.
-53% of OST’s employees identify as a woman.
-And over 75% of our Executive Leadership team is led by women.
-While our work in the technology industry has made moderate strides towards gender equality, we continue to acknowledge and work toward meaningful and sustainable progress.
-We look forward to hosting additional Women in Technology Roundtables in the future.
-If you’re interested in learning more about the event, reach out to us!
-We’d love to tell you more about it.
+At Vervint, we’re proud of our efforts to raise up the next generation of women leaders.
+53% of Vervint’s employees identify as a woman and over 75% of our Executive Leadership team is led by women.
+While our work in the technology industry has made moderate strides towards gender equality, we continue to work toward meaningful and sustainable progress.
+If you’re interested in learning more, reach out to us!

 About the Author

-Anna Ramirez is a Marketing Specialist at OST.
-She brings vast marketing experience through her previous work in both B2B and B2C industries.
+Anna Ramirez is a Marketing Specialist at Vervint and a graduate of Grand Valley State University.
+She brings vast marketing experience through her previous internships and undergrad work.
 She is passionate about continuous, lifelong learning and looks forward to empowering her curiosity through both personal and work-related experiences.